duranyi46/DataCamp-LA-Crime-analysis/README.md

 '''
 One of the projects in datacamp track which answers some questions about LA Crime.
 Found the highest proportions of crime in which hour and age groups.
-Simple yet beneficial as I used datatime datatype
+Simple yet beneficial as I used datetime datatype
 '''